btsixer/Trivia-API/README.md

         {
             "question": {
-                "answer": "Blood",
-                "category": 1,
+                "answer": "This is a mock test answer.", "category": 1,
-                "difficulty": 4,
+                "difficulty": 1,
-                "id": 22,
+                "id": 61,
-                "question": "Hematology is a branch of medicine involving the study of what?"
+                "question": "This is a mock test question."
             },
             "success": true
         }
-# Trivia-API